mkhan45/slang-v2/README.md

 In the REPL, add '~' at the end of the input.
 This is the easiest way I could think of to make it work with multiline.

+There's also a proof of concept bytecode compiler on the `bytecode` branch which compiles instructions for [TinyVM](https://github.com/mkhan45/tinyvm/tree/less_simple).
+It supports only integers, if statements, and loops, but is many times faster than the treewalk version.
+I plan to design and write a more complete bytecode interpreter sometime soon.

 ## Examples

 #### Project Euler 01